This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 - 4 teaspoons cumin

 - Combine all but roast in a bowl.

 - Place the chuck roast into a large resealable bag or container.

 - Add the marinade.
 Toss to coat, seal, and marinade overnight.

-- Fire up your smoker for smoking at 250 F. Use a medium wood such as hickory.
+- Fire up your smoker for smoking at 250 F. Use a medium wood such as fruit woods or hickory.

 - Remove the beef from the marinade.
 Shake off the excess and transfer to the smoker.

 - Smoke until the roast reaches 145 F, about 1 hour.

 - Transfer the beef to a large piece of foil.
 Seal up tightly and return to the smoker.
 Smoke until the temperature reaches 200F, 4-5 hours more.